truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 #### Source control management

 A source control management is mandatory for any software development.
-Even if you are a single developers, it is mandatory.
+Even if you are a single developer, it is mandatory.
 When working in teams, it helps the team focusing on development, and provides features like branching, tagging and merging to keep track of the source code.

 It also provides history to go back to a previous state if needed.

-GCP provides Sources Repositories, an online repositories, like Github, to store team source code.
+GCP provides Sources Repositories, an online repository, like Github, to store team source code.
 It is based on Git.
-Source repositories is important when using Monitoring, profiling and debugging of application hosted on GCP.
+Source repositories is important when using Monitoring, Profiling and Debugging of application hosted on GCP.
 It is also useful to trigger build deployments with Cloud build, when a new branch is pushed for instance.

 A Source repositories can be sync with GitHub or BitBucket if you wish to store your source code in another place.